-- Since 1960 Exeter, Newfields, and Stratham have experienced substantial population growth of 98%, 128%, and 602% and a 20 year increase in impervious cover of 108%, 177%, and 138% respectively. - The Squamscott River has an average Total Nitrogen concentration (0.77 mg/L), more than double draft criteria, and has lost 100% of its eelgrass cover since 1948. - A new pending MS4 (stormwater) permit combined with a new 2012 wastewater permit substantially increases municipal requirements for Nitrogen management. - An Integrated Planning approach that satisfies elements of both the MS4 and wastewater permits reduces existing loads by 60% (56 tons N) and was estimated to provide around 50% cost avoidance from traditional permitting for the three communities. - The incremental cost to increase reduction from 53 to 74% for nitrogen load by WW and NPS management is an increase in \$159 million (62% increase). - Annual nonpoint costs to Stratham are estimated to be \$65,000 for town controlled properties and \$60,000 for private sector for a total of almost \$2 million over 30 yrs for the municipality.
-Estimated cost for wastewater for Stratham to join Exeter is \$6,035,000. - Annual nonpoint costs to Exeter are estimated to be \$163,000 for town controlled properties and \$122,000 for private sector for a total of almost \$4.9 million over 30 yrs for the municipality. - Annual nonpoint costs to Newfields are estimated to be \$23,000 for town controlled properties and \$21,000 for private sector for a total of almost \$690,000 over 30 yrs for the municipality. - Watershed wide, estimated costs are approximately 10% for stormwater and 90% for wastewater both for construction and operation. - Communities of Exeter, Stratham and Newfields contribute ~50% of the Nitrogen Load from 24% of the watershed area. - Nearly 50% of the nitrogen load in the watershed comes from upstream communities, and water quality goals for the Squamscott-Exeter cannot be attained without broader participation throughout the watershed.
+- Since 1960 Exeter, Newfields, and Stratham have experienced substantial population growth of 98%, 128%, and 602% and a 20 year increase in impervious cover of 108%, 177%, and 138%, respectively. - The Squamscott River has an average Total Nitrogen concentration (0.77 mg/L), the DES numeric and has lost 100% of its eelgrass cover since 1948. - A draft pending MS4 (stormwater) permit combined with a new 2012 wastewater permit substantially increases municipal requirements for Nitrogen management. - An Integrated Planning approach that satisfies elements of both the MS4 and wastewater permits reduces existing loads by 60% (56 tons N) and was estimated to provide around 50% cost avoidance from a traditional permitting approach for the three communities. - Annual nonpoint costs to Stratham are estimated to be \$65,000 for town controlled properties and \$60,000 for private sector for a total of almost \$2 million over 30 yrs for the municipality. - Estimated cost for wastewater for Stratham to join Exeter is \$6,035,000. - Annual nonpoint costs to Exeter are estimated to be \$163,000 for town controlled properties and \$122,000 for private sector for a total of almost \$4.9 million over 30 yrs for the municipality. - Annual nonpoint costs to Newfields are estimated to be \$23,000 for town controlled properties and \$21,000 for private sector for a total of almost \$690,000 over 30 yrs for the municipality. - Within the WISE watershed estimated costs are approximately 10% for stormwater and 90% for wastewater both for construction and operation.

-Lessons Learned/How to Use This Plan
+- Communities of Exeter, Stratham and Newfields contribute ~50% of the Nitrogen Load from 24% of the watershed area. - Nearly 50% of the nitrogen load in the watershed comes from upstream communities, and water quality goals for the Squamscott-Exeter cannot be attained without broader participation throughout the watershed. - To increase reduction from 53 to 74% for nitrogen load from the WWTF and management of nonpoint sources results in an increase of \$159 million (62% increase) when comparing traditional to an Integrated Planning approach. - Lessons Learned/How to Use This Plan

-This plan is intended to serve as a guide for the towns of Exeter, Stratham and Newfields to support nitrogen load reduction, permit compliance, and ultimately ecosystem recovery in the Great Bay estuary which could fulfill permit requirements for a Nitrogen Control Plan.
+This Plan is intended to serve as a guide for the towns of Exeter, Stratham and Newfields to support nitrogen load reduction, permit compliance, and ultimately ecosystem recovery in the Great Bay estuary which could fulfill permit requirements for a Nitrogen Control Plan.
 Municipal officials in each community could use the plan to guide local and watershed decisions around water quality and permit compliance.
 Detailed analyses of alternatives, calculated load reduction and associated costs, coupled with monitoring and tracking to document progress provide assurance that selected actions will support overall permit compliance and restoration goals.
-For the Integrated Plan to receive EPA approval some critical next steps will be required.
+Critical next steps are needed for EPA to accept this Plan to fulfill the Nitrogen Control Plan requirements for Exeter and overlapping MS4 requirements for both Stratham and Exeter.
+This steps include: